Why Apply for the Germany Opportunity Card?

 Germany Opportunity Card Processing Times

-Processing times can range from a few weeks to six months, depending on the German embassy or consulate and completeness of the application.
+Processing times can range from a few weeks to six months, depending on the German embassy or consulate and the completeness of the application.
 It is recommended to apply well in advance of your planned move to Germany.

 Jobs in Germany